Stream Team Project Lead, Facilities Manager

 West Valley College

-Scott Ludwig is Supervisor of the Marketing, Graphics, Website and Instructional Technology Departments and a member of the Sustainability Committee at West Valley College.
+Scott Ludwig is the Director of Communications and Instructional Technology, and a member of the Sustainability Committee at West Valley College.
 Scott believes the creek is a valuable resource for the campus community.
 "To have this amazing creek system run right through the middle of campus is a major asset for the college community.
 The creek is often used as a resource in teaching and learning, from Biology and Park Management discussions and activities to Art classes using elements of the creek as a subject or backdrop.
-Restoring and maintaining the creek sets a good example for our students of environmental stewardship."
+Restoring and maintaining the creek sets a good example of environmental stewardship for our students and the community."

 Dean of Advancement, Foundation